 Advanced Periodontal Care

 More than 50 percent of Americans are afflicted with periodontal (gum) disease.
 Gingivitis, an early form of periodontal disease, can ultimately lead to severe damage to your teeth, and even tooth loss.
 But, even more seriously, gum disease can contribute to a significantly higher risk of heart disease, stroke, and other conditions that affect your overall health.
 There is no cure for gum disease; however, the effects of it can be greatly reduced, and with early treatment, problems stemming from gum disease can be prevented from occurring later.
-Our experienced cosmetic dentist, Dr. John D. Beckwith, and his team of experts at Cornerstone Dental offer some of the latest advances in periodontal care to effectively treat gum disease in the most comfortable way possible.
-As a dentist who has attained extensive post-graduate education and is committed to using the latest dental technology in our procedures, Dr. Beckwith utilizes some of the most advanced laser periodontal treatment systems available to give patients the best possible results.
+Our experienced dentists at Cornerstone Dental offer some of the latest advances in periodontal care to effectively treat gum disease in the most comfortable way possible.
+Committed to using the latest dental technology in our procedures, our dentists utilize some of the most advanced laser periodontal treatment systems available to give patients the best possible results.
 With laser dentistry procedures, periodontal care from our practice can give patients healthier and more attractive gums without invasive surgery, gumline sutures, or extensive recovery times.

 Please contact Cornerstone Dental for more information on our advanced periodontal care procedures.